Is sugar bad? Will sugar make me gain weight? When is it OK to eat sugar?

-That’s not necessarily the right answer…at all.
-Be careful of “low sugar” products because they often use artificial sweeteners.
-When you consume these chemical sweeteners, they stimulate sweetness in your mouth and the body naturally expects the carbohydrates to follow.
+When you consume these nonnutritive (“no nutrition”) chemical sweeteners, they stimulate sweetness in your mouth and the body naturally expects the carbohydrates to follow.
+But, they’re faking it.
 When carbs don’t follow, the body gets mixed messages that may cause cravings for MORE SUGAR.
 Additionally, studies show that artificial sweeteners cause a variety of health problems, including cancer.

 Sideline the Sugar